 M.Sc. in Biology and PhD in Animal Physiology from Lund University, Sweden.
 In addition, he has training within Drug Development Strategy and Medical Marketing from Copenhagen Business School.

-Member of the Board of Directors for Apoglyx AB, Sweden.
+Member of the Board of Directors for Apoglyx AB, Sweden and Desupervised ApS, Denmark.
 Founder of and Senior advisor at Xkout Bioscience AB.

-Holdings in Ascelia Pharma (per 15 March 2023) 6,425 shares in Ascelia Pharma AB.
+Holdings in Ascelia Pharma (7 March 2024) 16.278 shares in Ascelia Pharma AB.

 MANAGEMENT